Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-The following sample code creates an Excel file, adds some text in cell B5 in Red color and then saves it in HTML format using HtmlSaveOptions.ExportWorksheetCSSSeparately property.
+The following sample code creates an Excel file, adds some text to cell B5 in red color, and then saves it in HTML format using the HtmlSaveOptions.ExportWorksheetCSSSeparately property.
 Please see the output HTML generated by the code for reference.
-You will find stylesheet.css inside it as an outcome of the sample code.
+You will find stylesheet.css inside it as a result of the sample code.

 When a workbook with multiple sheets is converted to HTML using Aspose.Cells, it creates an HTML file along with a folder containing CSS and multiple HTML files.
-When this HTML file is opened in the browser, the tabs are visible.
-The same behavior is required for a workbook with single worksheet when it is converted to HTML.
-Earlier no separate folder was created for single sheet workbooks and only HTML file was created.
-Such HTML file does not show tab when opened in browser.
-MS Excel creates proper folder and HTML for a single sheet also and hence same behavior is implemented using Aspose.Cells APIs.
-The sample file can be downloaded from the following link for using in the sample code below:
+When this HTML file is opened in a browser, the tabs are visible.
+The same behavior is required for a workbook with a single worksheet when it is converted to HTML.
+Previously, no separate folder was created for single‑sheet workbooks, and only an HTML file was generated.
+Such an HTML file does not show tabs when opened in a browser.
+MS Excel creates a proper folder and HTML for a single sheet as well, and hence the same behavior is implemented using Aspose.Cells APIs.
+The sample file can be downloaded from the following link for use in the sample code below:

 Analyzing your prompt, please hold on...